MadameSardine/takeaway/model.md

 * send text to customer to confirm order

 ### Customer (order, takeaway)
+* should have a name
+* should have a phone number
 * can select dishes from menu
 * can place an order
 * can cancel/remove an order